-As much as we'd like to simply bring in our wet washing from home and return with it freshly dried (and folded), there's a lot more to our testing of clothes dryers.
+As much as our testers would love to simply bring in their wet washing from home, and leave at the end of the day with freshly dried (and folded) laundry, there's a lot more to our testing of clothes dryers.

 Our members rely on our rigorous testing methods to help them choose the best clothes dryer to buy.
-We take you behind the scenes of how we test.
+We take you behind the scenes to show how we test to a universal standard, while also assessing for real-world situations that can frustrate almost all dryer owners.

 On this page: